mnot/I-D/binary-structured-headers/draft.md

 }
 ~~~

+A String Literal Field Value's fields are:

+* Length: The number of octets used to represent the string literal, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
-Their payload is the octets of the field value.
+* Payload: The octets of the field value

-* ISSUE: use Huffman coding? <https://github.com/mnot/I-D/issues/305>